JoergHeseler/stl-validator-for-archivematica/README.md

 ### In the command line prompt:

 You can use the validator at the command line prompt by typing `python stl-validator.py <STL file to validate>`.

-The additional parameter `--details` will print specific warning information.
+#### Console switches

+`--warnings` prints all warning information to standard output.
+`--tolerant` passes validation even if the vertex coordinates are negative or the vertices of each facet are not arranged counterclockwise.

 ## Dependencies